History of the Staten Island Railway: Pennsylvania Railroad control: 1900–1913

-On August 7, 1913, work began on the construction of a new two-story switch tower was being installed at the former site of the station at Amboy Road.
-The tower would automatically control the interlocking being installed between Pleasant Plains and Prince's Bay, and was to be similar to the one that had been installed at Prince's Bay.
-In September 1913, work was nearly completed on improvements at the Pleasant Plains station, and the tower was on track to be completed in October.
-The Pleasant Plains station house was completely renovated, and received electric lights on the platform and in the station house.
+On August 7, 1913, work began on the construction of a new two-story switch tower at the former site of the station at Amboy Road.
+At the same time, the Pleasant Plains station house was completely renovated, and received electric lights on the platform and in the station house.
 The new station opened on October 8, 1913, and the tower was completed shortly afterwards.
-On December 18, 1913, trains started using the new elevated structure over Crooks crossing, eliminating another grade crossing.